Stock market today: Wall Street slips from all-time high as cuts to rates look further off

 Stocks broadly felt pressure from another jump for yields in the bond market.
 They rose as traders on Wall Street delayed their expectations for when the Federal Reserve will begin cutting its main interest rate.

-The Fed has yanked its federal funds rate to the highest level since 2001 to bring down high inflation.
+The Fed has yanked the federal funds rate to its highest level since 2001 to bring down high inflation.
 High rates intentionally slow the economy by making borrowing more expensive and hurting investment prices.

 Federal Reserve Chair Jerome Powell said again in an interview broadcast Sunday that the Fed may cut interest rates three times this year because inflation has been cooling.
 But he also indicated again in the interview on "60 Minutes" that the Fed is unlikely to begin in March, as many traders had earlier hoped.